Logo

 https://i.imgur.com/LwrnNxJ.png

-There's a StepMania-based simulator for E5 called e5mnq.
+There's a StepMania-based simulator for E5 called E5MNQ.
 By subscribing, you gain access to a wide selection of song packs, which include audio, banners, and empty stepcharts.
 As your subscription remains active (and not banned like mine 😅), the simulator can download the actual stepcharts on the fly when you select a song.
-However, these simfiles don’t support hand sensors, making it essentially a Pump It Up simulator.
-This limitation comes from the StepMania build used in the simulator, which doesn’t support E5 mode (ds3ddx-single5 and ds3ddx-double5), a feature later introduced in OutFox.
+However, these simfiles don’t support hand sensors, making it essentially a PIU simulator with an E5 with an up-to-date songlist (because also receives monthly updates).
+This limitation comes from the StepMania build used in the simulator, which doesn’t support E5 mode — a feature later introduced in OutFox (ds3ddx-single5 and ds3ddx-double5).

 https://i.imgur.com/uu9Y43m.png